muzuiget/user_agent_overrider/docs/en-US/Build.md

 ## system dependencies

-The project build scripts base on NodeJS, you need NodeJS 5+ and npm tools in your system.
+The project build scripts base on NodeJS, you need NodeJS 6+ and npm tools in your system.

-Install gulp

-    sudo npm install -g gulp

 ## how to build